apache/airflow/dev/breeze/SELECTIVE_CHECKS.md

   changed, also providers docs are built because all providers depend on airflow docs.
 If any of the docs build python files changed or when build is "canary" type in main - all docs packages are built.

+The selective checks will fail in PR if it contains changes to a suspended provider unless you set the label `allow suspended provider changes` in the PR.
+This is to prevent accidental changes to suspended providers.

 The selective check outputs available are described below.
 In case of `list-as-string` values, empty string means `everything`, where lack of the output means `nothing` and list elements are separated by spaces.
 This is to accommodate for the wau how outputs of this kind can be easily used by